DPhil in International Development

 Graduates of the DPhil in International Development have a strong track record in developing academic careers in universities and research institutions across the world.
 The department’s alumni now hold positions at the Universities of Oxford, Cambridge, Edinburgh, Leicester, London (LSE and SOAS) and Sussex in the UK, and at the Australian National University, Jawaharlal Nehru University, Dartmouth College, the Frankfurt School of Finance and Management, and the Universities of Hong Kong, Johannesburg, Leiden, Leuven, Melbourne, Peru, Port Harcourt, Rome, Roskilde, York (Canada), the Western Cape (South Africa) and the Witwatersrand overseas, among other institutions.

-Other former students have taken up positions in major international institutions, including the World Bank and the UN organisation, such as UNCTAD and UNHCR, and in NGOs.
+Other former students have taken up positions in governments and major international institutions, including the World Bank and the UN organisation, such as UNCTAD and UNHCR, and in NGOs.

 Read more about the kinds of careers the department’s students pursue on the ODID Alumni page.